Wrongful Death Attorney in Holland, Michigan

 Recovery After Wrongful Death in Michigan

 The Michigan Wrongful Death Act allows recovery for reasonable medical, funeral, and burial expenses for which the estate is responsible.
 The Michigan Wrongful Death Act also allows recovery for loss of society and companionship.
 A wrongful death action may also include a claim for compensation for the deceased conscious pain and suffering.
 That means the suffering that occurred between the time of the accident and the actual death.
 These damages are recoverable even when the time of suffering is extremely short.

 Loss of financial support may also be recoverable in Michigan if the deceased had a legal obligation to provide support.
 Arguably, it is also recoverable if the deceased voluntarily provided support to an heir.
 Work-life expectancy can be tricky, since people may choose to continue to work after they retire.
 If you are faced with a wrongful death of a loved one, please consider The Law Offices of Gerald R. Stahl is located in Grand Rapids and will help your family get the best recovery for your claim.

 Gerald R Stahl does not charge an attorney fee in a wrongful death case unless money damages are recovered by the estate.
 Gerald R Stahl has been helping families deal with the hardships of wrongful death in Grand Rapids and Western Michigan for over 30 years.
-Gerald R Stahl is conveniently located in Grand Rapids on East Beltline near Knapp’s corner and the 63rd District Court.
+Gerald R Stahl is conveniently located in Holland.